 Most of us at some time or another, have experienced a screen door that is sticking.
 An ideally operating screen door should function easily, with a smooth gliding motion, allowing you to open and close it with one hand.
 You shouldn’t have to use any force.
 If your screen door is sticking, it’s probably more than just inconvenient – maybe some parts or materials have worn out or broken.
 If you have to continue to use force to operate the door, then chances are something will break anyway, and you’ll have to replace it.
-Learning how to fix a sliding screen door will save you unnecessary expense.
+Learning how to fix a sliding screen door that sticks will save you unnecessary expense.

 - Check the track to see that it is clean.
 This I one of the most common issues with a sliding screen door – dirty track.
 Over time, that’s where dust, pet hair, and other small debris can accumulate, make the door stick, and hard to move.
 Vacuum the track using the crevice tool, and scrub gently to remove any dirt that is caked on.